shubhamchaudhary-dev/ghostbyte/README.md

 ---

-# Constraint Compliance
+# ⚡ Constraint Compliance

 ## D1 — Short-Name Ninja

-All project-defined identifiers are three characters or fewer.
+All project-defined identifiers were constrained to three characters or fewer.

 Examples: